How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, white tablet, with "SEARLE" debossed on one side and "61" on the other side, contains diphenoxylate HCl 2.5 mg and atropine sulfate 0.025 mg.
+Each round, white tablet, with "SEARLE" debossed on one side and "61" on the other side, contains 2.5 mg of diphenoxylate HCl and 0.025 mg of atropine sulfate.
 Nonmedicinal ingredients: acacia, cornstarch, magnesium stearate, mineral oil, sorbitol, sucrose, and talc.

 How should I use this medication?